 The Permittee shall comply with the following schedule in order to comply with UV system operational requirements and achieve consistent compliance with Total Coliform effluent limitations.
-No later than 14 days following each compliance date, the Permittee shall notify the Regional Water Board, in writing of its compliance with the compliance requirement.
+No later than 14 days following compliance dates for Tasks 2 and 3, the Permittee shall notify the Regional Water Board, in writing of its compliance with the compliance requirement.